it-innovation/EXPERImonitor/doc/manual_source/mainContent/Writing_an_ECC_client.rst

 =====================

-EXPERIMEDIA’s baseline technologies provide the technologist and experimenter a set of FMI technologies for integration within both the
+EXPERIMEDIA’s baseline technologies provide the technologist and experimenter a set of FMI technologies for integration within both the *content* and *experiment* lifecycles.
-*content*
-and
-*experiment*
-lifecycles.
 From a purely experimental point of view, the experimenter will have access to a number of metrics already available for use from the baseline components themselves.
-For a list
-of these metrics, see section
+For a list of these metrics, see section 'Baseline Metric Services'.
-.

 It is anticipated that additional metrics, based on observations of the behaviours of the new technologies brought to the EXPERIMEDIA baseline (or users associated with their use), will also need to be captured.
-In the follow sections, we will explore how an ECC client can be developed to communicate metrics during the experimental process described in section
+In the following sections, we will explore how an ECC client can be developed to communicate metrics during the experimental process.
-.
-In the following sections, we look at a general monitoring pattern suggested for ECC client writers; the principal (Java ) classes that are used by a client;
-a review of two sample clients provided in the ECC API; how to test a client; and finally a review of the indicative sample code.

 Basic monitoring pattern
 ------------------------
+In this section, we look at a general monitoring pattern suggested for ECC client writers; the principal (Java) classes that are used by a client;
+a review of two sample clients provided in the ECC API; how to test a client; and finally a review of the indicative sample code.

 |image20_png|

-Figure
-9
+Figure 9
 : Client/ECC high-level monitoring pattern

-The basic monitoring pattern recommended for client writers is illustrated in .
+The basic monitoring pattern recommended for client writers is illustrated in the figure above.
 Here, we see the ‘Headless client’ (a client with no user interface) connected to the ECC (and its dashboard) via a RabbitMQ server.
-This client uses the EMInterfaceAdapter class (see
-) to help handle the messages passing executed during the experimental phases.
+This client uses the EMInterfaceAdapter class to help handle the messages passing executed during the experimental phases.
 Its controller responds to the essential requests for information via the adapter and, during *Live Monitoring* and
-*Post Reporting*
-phases, uses an instance of the EDMAgent to help manage its metric data.
-Meanwhile, the ECC handles in-coming and out-going messages via the *Experiment Monitor*
-(EM) sub-component; stores all metric data it receives from the client using its Experiment Data management (EDM) sub-component; and presents the experimental process to the user via the dashboard view.
+*Post Reporting* phases, uses an instance of the EDMAgent to help manage its metric data.
+Meanwhile, the ECC handles in-coming and out-going messages via the *Experiment Monitor* (EM) sub-component; stores all metric data it receives from the client using its Experiment Data management (EDM) sub-component; and presents the experimental process to the user via the dashboard view.

 |image21_png|

-Figure
-10
+Figure 10
 : Client writing classes overview

-Client writers are likely to encounter many, or all, of the classes presented in
-– relevant ECC API packages are presented on the left and centre; example client code on the right.
+Client writers are likely to encounter many, or all, of the classes presented here – relevant ECC API packages are presented on the left and centre; example client code on the right.
 Each client will use the factory classes to create ECC interface classes that provide access to the monitoring protocol classes (within EM) and the experiment data management classes (EDM).

 Common data classes shared by all scopes illustrated above provide the fundamental data types to be exchanged and populated during an experimental process.
-The ‘
-*Basic ECC container*
-’ sample is a desktop testing for early development phases that provides ‘bare bones’ ECC server behaviour (it still requires a RabbitMQ server to be installed) and a means by which basic communication can be tested.
-For more information on the use of this tool, see technote ‘ *T05 ECC sample notes V1.0*
-’ packaged within the API.
+The ‘*Basic ECC container*’ sample is a desktop testing for early development phases that provides ‘bare bones’ ECC server behaviour (it still requires a RabbitMQ server to be installed) and a means by which basic communication can be tested.
+For more information on the use of this tool, see technote ‘*T05 ECC sample notes V1.0*’ packaged within the API.

 Software engineers should review these classes and their use through reading the JavaDoc provided in the ECC API.
 The bundled example clients (‘*Basic ECC Client*’ and ‘*Headless Client*’) are described in more detail below.

 ECC example clients
 -------------------

 It is relatively simple to start writing your own ECC client.
 Interested developers should first look at one or both of the following sample client projects:

 +----------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Client**           | **Description**                                                                                                                                                                                                                         |